OSU-AIGSA/osu-aigsa.github.io/docs/agisf.md

 **Why else you might enjoy participating:** Chipotle and/or Cafe Yumm lunches provided.

 **The time commitment:** Meet five times total this term, 1-2pm on alternating Thursdays.
-To prepare for each meeting, spend up to 1.5 hours on a few short readings.
+To prepare for each meeting, spend ~1 hour on a few short readings.

 **The logistical details:** See the Event Schedule on https://www.aigsa.club/.